CodeYourFuture/curriculum/content/js1/blocks/functions/index.md

 A **call expression** is an **expression** which **evaluates** to the value returned by the function when it is called.
 So the expression `Math.round(10.3)` evaluates to the value `10`.

-This means that if we assign that expression to a variable, or use it in a string, we'll get the value `10`.
+If we assign that expression to a variable, or use it in a string, we'll get the value `10`.
 So we can write:

 ```js
 const roundedValue = Math.round(10.3);